 As computational tools such as simulation and visualization become more fine-tuned and sophisticated, they also require the processing and management of greater amounts of data.
 The sheer volume of data generated by international scientific collaborations and the increasingly distributed nature of large data flows, as well as the development of real time cloud computing, is creating a staggering volume of network traffic.
 Since 1990, ESnet's average traffic has grown by a factor of 10 every 47 months.
 This growth trend is only accelerating as international scientific collaborations such as the Large Hadron Collider (LHC), Coupled Model Intercomparison Project (CMIP), and International Thermonuclear Experimental Reactor (ITER), generate and exchange massive amounts of data.
 ESnet provides a scalable and efficient network infrastructure that enables scientists to optimize their resources and conduct ambitious, world-class research.

 ESnet is supervised by the Office of Science, which oversees 10 national laboratories that carry out the missions of its science programs, as well as underwrites research and development projects conducted at additional laboratories overseen by other DOE offices.

 The national laboratory system, created over a half-century ago, represents the most comprehensive research system of its kind in the world.
 National laboratories perform research that is not well suited to university or the private sector because of its scope, infrastructure, or multidisciplinary nature, but for which there is a strong public and national purpose.
 This is why ESnet exists--to provide the specialized kind of networking services required by multidisciplinary teams of scientists as they collaborate in distributed experiments using world-class scientific equipment, supercomputers, and facilities.

-And ESnet's Vision is summarized by these three points.
+And ESnet's Vision is summarized as these three points: